 So you’ve decided to begin your journey into cryptocurrencies, whether it’s using coins to buy or sell services and products, or investing and hopefully increasing your portfolio.
-Maybe you just want to help a particular currency grow or you’d like to get in on some of the newer altcoins as early as possible.
-Whatever your end goal may be, you will have a rough time taking part in this amazing technology without going through an exchange first.

 Your very first step if you’d like to invest in a cryptocurrency such as bitcoin or Ether is to register for and start using an online exchange specialising in your cryptocurrency of choice.
 Learning what exchanges are, how to use them and how to pick the best possible exchange for your needs should be your number one priority, so let’s get to it.

 Because cryptocurrency coins like bitcoin only exist on a software platform called the blockchain, there are only two ways to acquire them: the first is to get paid in that cryptocurrency for a product or service that you’ve provided, and the second is to buy some coins from an exchange.

 Online exchanges, just like their brick-and-mortar counterparts, exist to provide one core service: allowing the conversion of one currency to another.
 In this case, they allow you to convert fiat currency (USD, EUR, etc.) to a cryptocurrency carried by the online exchange (BTC, ETH, etc.) and vice-versa.

 The very first thing you’ll notice after registering with an exchange, and going through the verification process that the more reputable exchanges have in place, is that you are immediately provided with a wallet.
 This wallet usually has a public address, just as you would find with any other software wallet.
 It often allows you to send and receive coins to and from other wallets, usually your own desktop, mobile or other type of wallet.